0x60df/loophole/README.md

 even if you abort binding.
 `C-g` (`keyboard-quit`) in recursive edit stops defining keyboard macro, but do not abort recursive edit.
-`loophole-abort-kmacro` take care of it, and do both of them.
+`loophole-abort-kmacro` takes care of it, and does both of them.

 ##### kmacro by read key